We often hear negative comments about the MHRA, even during training sessions.

 “Don’t let the MHRA Inspector talk to your staff… give the day off to the bad ones.” – If you have staff that you aren’t comfortable with speaking to the Inspector it means they shouldn’t be working in the wholesale business.

 Shyness is fine.
 Lack of knowledge, and skill, is not.
 If they aren’t skilled or knowledgeable, should they be working there?

 Invest in your people, they are handling human medicines, and your money.
 If any staff aren’t fit to be interviewed, give them training, support and an understanding of the requirements of GDP and quality.

-So… the MHRA may not seem like our friends when they are regulating us, but they are people, doing their job, to keep us and our families safe.
+So… the MHRA may not seem like our ‘friends’ when they are regulating us, but they are people who are doing their job to keep us and our families safe.

 Help us spread the positive message, and shut down any foolish rhetoric from those who should know better.

 It can seem “unfair” or harsh, sometimes, but it’s our responsibility to evidence compliance with the regulations, and not the Inspectors job to be our consultant or to tell us how to do our jobs.

 On occasion the things we do to improve our standards can make a rod for our back… the easier it is to show we are compliant gives more time for other “digging.”
 For example, a permanent temperature trace can evidence your summer and winter temps in seconds rather than minutes… but do you choose the weaker option to buy time?

 Be honest, be open, never lie, and remember this is continual improvement… and try and get your value for money.

 Every deficiency is a chance to grow, learn, and become stronger.